ava-labs/avalanche-docs/docs/subnets/deploy-a-gnosis-safe-on-your-evm.md

 Notice that we are now using `StorageV2` at our original proxy address.
 Since, we've upgraded our implementation, our we can call the original address but interact with the new contract.

-Lets check the stored value to ensure that we have retained the data from the previous implementation..
+Let's check the stored value to ensure that we have retained the data from the previous implementation..

 ```zsh
 > (await storageV2.retrieve()).toString()